dyfrad/.github/profile/README.md

 # About
-An applied research lab with commercial interests in physics applications and quantitative finance.
+An applied research lab specializing in physics and its applications.

 # Resources
 - [Physics](physics_resources.md)